Robert-Ricci/roostify-tax/README.md

 README.md
-# Challange
-# Write a program that calculates income tax based on the following rules:
-# - The portion of the income that is less than $10k is untaxed
-# - The portion of the income that is less than $20k is taxed at 10%
-# - The portion of the income that is less than $50k is taxed at 20%
-# - Any portion of the income that is above $50k is taxed at 30%

-# 1. Assume this application will be used by a 3rd party tax consultant who will have to run this for 100 clients.
-# Write a program that is scalable.
-# The program should take the $ income and return the tax amount.
-# 2. Imagine there are actually 50+ brackets that change every year, and we need to compute 1 Billion income tax projections every year.
-# Describe in a few bullet points how you’d build a solution that scales.

 Part 1

 * First I wrote a program that would just return the tax percent amount of the whole number, not a scale.